nandac/letterloom/tests/test-invalid-cc/test.typ

         name: "Sir Austin Dimbleby"
       )
     ),
-    cc: (
-      label: "",
-      cc-list: "enclosure one"
+    cc: "enclosure one",
-    ),
+    cc-label: ""
   )),
-  "panicked with: \"cc label is empty.\""
+  "panicked with: \"cc-label is empty.\""
 )